 You have clicked on this article so perhaps you too suffer from sea or motion sickness.
 I know this feeling better then most, I am a keen fisherman who has suffered from seasickness for many years.
 I have somewhat become a comical joke amongst mates who find it quite amusing.
 Does this sound familiar to you?
 You have planned an outing on the bay all week and you’re super excited to hit the water.
 However shortly after being on the boat your day is ruined with seasickness.
 You feel nauseous, dizzy and your body temperature rises.
 Before you know it you have forgotten all about the fishing and are clinging to the side of the boat throwing up overboard.
 At this stage, all you can think about is how to convince the others to take you back to shore.

 Seasickness can also become a mental challenge.
 For many years I refused to buy a kayak or boat fearful that I wouldn’t be able to use them properly.
 I avoided amazing fishing trips fearful that seasickness would ruin those events.
 Land base fishing is what I resorted to avoiding some amazing fishing opportunities.
-With planning and management I have become confident in hitting the water regularly.
+With planning and management, I have become confident in hitting the water regularly.
+As you can see by this recent video seasickness is something that needs to be continually managed.
+I was out on the bay recently and unlike myself, I wasn’t prepared.
+Our trip ended early even we were catching plenty of squid.

 What is seasickness?